-Knowledge of the piano keyboard is useful although you do not necessarily need to have played accordion before.
-This class is suitable for complete beginners.
+Basic sight-reading skills and an experience of the piano keyboard is essential, although you do not necessarily need to have played accordion before.

 Students should have a good knowledge of the layout of the left hand and be able to play both hands together fluently.
 Students are required to read music for this class.

 The accordion classes are taught by Paul Hutchinson.

 Paul has a unique style of accordion playing inspired by church organs, violins, uillean pipes and melodeons.
 He is an experienced workshop leader and as well as being a resident tutor at Cecil Sharp House, he also teaches at Marlborough College, Benslow Music Centre, Folkworks Summer Schools and Halsway Manor.
 His compositions have seeped into the Belshazzar’s Feast set and his duo Pagoda Project with jazz clarinetist Karen Wimhurst, received 5 star reveiws in both Songlines and FRoots last year.

 Paul is one half of the renowned duo Belshazzar’s Feast, nominated for the 2010 BBC folk awards.
 As a dance musician, Paul works with The Playford Liberation Front and is a regular visitor to the United States to teach and perform.

 The next academic year will run from September 2018 - April 2019